Quantcast

 Coluche's first sketch C'est l'histoire d'un mec (It's the story of a guy) was about the difficulties of telling a funny story.
 He quickly found success, but alcohol problems forced him to leave the group.

-He went on to found another group, Le vrai chic parisien (The true Parisian chic) and it was at this time that he met his future wife, Véronique Kantor.
+He went on to found another group, Le vrai chic parisien (The true Parisian chic) and it was then that he met his future wife, Véronique Kantor.
 They married in 1975 and had two sons, Marius and Romain Colucci.
 His behaviour and addictions forced him to leave the new group and launch his solo career.

 Solo career

 It was at this point that he began to dress in his well-known outfit of white tennis shoes, blue striped overalls, a bright yellow T-shirt and round glasses.
 He became famous with his parody of a TV game (Le Schmilblick).
-He was sacked by two radio stations for vulgarity.
+He was sacked by the radio stations Europe 1 and Radio Monte Carlo for vulgarity.

 Presidential bid